gravitational/teleport/rfd/0173-terraform-machine-id.md

 ##### Note regarding CGO

 The Terraform provider is currently built without CGO but `tbot` depends on `lib/auth`, which depends on `lib/services` which depends on CGO.
-To avoid adding un unnecessary CGO dependency and potentially break musl users, the embedded tbot will rely on the work currently done by @rosstimothy and the MachineID team to remove the CGO dependency from tbot.
+As CGO is not supported in Hashicorp Terraform Cloud, the embedded tbot will rely on the work currently done by @rosstimothy and the MachineID team to remove the CGO dependency from tbot.

 #### Resource bootstrapping

-When bootstrapping is turned on, the Terraform provider will use the user's local profile (from `~/.tsh`) to create resources it needs to interact with the Teleport cluster.
-Such resources include:
+We will automatically create the resources required by the Terraform provider before executing Terraform:
 - the `terraform-provider` role (this is an upsert so we can add new rules after a provider update).
 This resource does not expire.
 - the `terraform-provider-<user>-<random hash>` bot allowed to issue certificates for the `terraform-provider` role.